robkiessling/solarion/README.md

 # Solarion

+Solarion is an incremental game about planetary resource harvesting.

 ### Game link: <https://robkiessling.github.io/solarion/>

 ---

-Note: This is an **unfinished** game.
-In fact, it's barely a game at all at this point.
-It was primarily a way to learn about [React Redux](https://react-redux.js.org/) and to test ASCII animations.
+## About

+This app was built using the [React-Redux](https://react-redux.js.org/) library.
+It is currently hosted using [Github Pages](https://pages.github.com/).

-## Building game locally
+### Building the game locally

 ```
 npm install